doswelleth-zz/lambda-house-weekly/first_edition.md

 # SCHOOL IS HARD

-I said to my good friend, Joe, the above title in a text message, and he scoffed, “School is not hard… school is a filter to see who can commit to something and who can’t.”
+I said that to my good friend, Joe, in a text message, and he scoffed, “School is not hard… school is a filter to see who can commit to something and who can’t.”

 I initially found the response vanquishing and militant, as if I were applying to _Treadstone_ to help take down Carlos the Jackal.